- As low as $313/Night

 About the Area

 Located on the waterfront, this vacation home is in Historic District, a neighborhood in Beaufort.
-Beaufort Museum and USCB Center for the Arts are cultural highlights, and some of the area's activities can be experienced at Spanish Moss Trail and Broome Lane Trailhead.
+Beaufort Museum and USCB Center for the Arts are cultural highlights, and some of the area's activities can be experienced at Cat Island Driving Range and Sanctuary Golf Club.
 Take an opportunity to explore the area for water adventures such as fishing.

 Special Instructions